 Entry Fee: None.

-How To Reach: The temple is 10 km from Hassan city, so you can just drive your vehicle to reach.
+How To Reach: The temple is 10 km from Hassan city, so you can just drive your vehicle to reach it.

 Accommodation nearby: Mallige Residency, Hirvate Estate, Prakriti Siri etc.